SPHERE: Spherical partitioning for large-scale routing optimization: Abstract

 \section{Abstract}

 We study shortest-path routing in large weighted, undirected graphs, where expanding search frontiers raise time and memory costs for exact solvers.
-We propose \emph{SPHERE}, a source-target-aware heuristic that identifies an $s$-$t$ overlap: vertices that are close to both $s$ and $t$ in hop count.
-Selecting an anchor $a$ in this overlap partitions the task into two subproblems with unchanged problem-topology , $s\to a$ and $a\to t$; if either remains large, the procedure recurses on its induced subgraph.
-Because the cut lies inside the overlap, concatenating the resulting subpaths yields a valid $s\to t$ route without boundary repair.
-SPHERE is independent of the downstream solver (e.g., Dijkstra) and exposes parallelism across subproblems.
-On large networks, it achieves faster runtimes and smaller optimality gaps than Louvain-based routing and a METIS-based pipeline, even on graphs with more than a million nodes and edges, while also outperforming Dijkstra in runtime.
+We propose \emph{SPHERE}, a query-aware partitioning heuristic that adaptively splits the problem by identifying \emph{source-target} ($s$--$t$) overlaps of hop-distance spheres.
+Selecting an anchor node $a$ within this overlap partitions the task into independent induced subgraphs for $s\to a$ and $a\to t$, each restricted to its own induced subgraph.
+If resulting subgraphs remain large, the procedure recurses on that specific subgraph.
+We provide a formal guarantee that by using the partition cut within the shared overlap, the resulting subpaths preserve feasibility, thereby avoiding the need for boundary repair.
+Furthermore, \emph{SPHERE} acts as a solver-agnostic framework that naturally exposes parallelism across subproblems.
+On million-scale road networks, \emph{SPHERE} achieves faster runtimes and smaller optimality gaps than contemporary state-of-the-art partitioning and community-based routing pipelines.
+Crucially, it also substantially mitigates heavy-tail runtime outliers suffered by standard exact methods, yielding highly stable and predictable execution times across varying queries.